Welcome to the Department of Education

 Building a sense of community is important to us.
 Whether you are current student in our courses, an education minor, or just interested in learning more about education, we invite you to be part of our community.
 Follow us on Facebook and Instagram for the most current updates on events and gatherings!

 It is often easiest to start a conversation about studying education with someone you already know.
 Any professor in the education department can assist you with the emerging questions you may have, and you might choose to start the conversation with someone whose class you are taking.
-As your interests develop, it will be helpful to meet with particular advisors who can support you as you pursue the minor.
+As your interests develop, it will be helpful to meet with particular advisors who can support you as you pursue the major.

 - For questions about the education studies minor, contact Soo Hong.